| Dr. Minor is often a contributor to the opinion page

 class time arguing that evolution proved there was no

 God.
 The urban legends were missing.
+But some

 want that changed.
 Unable to get sectarian Christian